tomaszmnich/readinglist/Pods/Eureka/README.md

 ## Custom rows

+It is very common that you need a row that is different from those included in Eureka.
+If this is the case you will have to create your own row but this should not be difficult.
+You can read [this tutorial on how to create custom rows](https://blog.xmartlabs.com/2016/09/06/Eureka-custom-row-tutorial/) to get started.
+You might also want to have a look at [EurekaCommunity] which includes some extra rows ready to be added to Eureka.

 ### Basic custom rows

-To create a row with custom behavior and appearance you'll probably want to create subclasses of `Row` and `Cell`.
+To create a row with custom behaviour and appearance you'll probably want to create subclasses of `Row` and `Cell`.

 Remember that `Row` is the abstraction Eureka uses, while the `Cell` is the actual `UITableViewCell` in charge of the view.
 As the `Row` contains the `Cell`, both `Row` and `Cell` must be defined for the same **value** type.